CreeBoom2020/Bmw-F3x-6wa-cluster-with-simhub-for-beamng/README.md

-Hello This is a setch for the bmw f3x series cluster using simhub and beamng.
+Hello This is a scetch for the bmw f3x series cluster using simhub and beamng.

 What i used
 an arduino uno and a seeed studio can bus shield clone